 First developed in 2002 to model wind energy development impacts, JEDI has been expanded to offer more technologies, including CSP.
 Running in Excel, users download the appropriate JEDI model and enter basic information about a project, including: the state, location, year of construction, and facility size.
 Using these data, the model then estimates the following: (1) Project costs (i.e., specific expenditures), and (2) economic impacts from jobs, earnings (i.e., wages and salary), and output (i.e., value of production).

-More information on the models, how to download them, and their applications are available on the JEDI web page.
+More information on the models, how to download them, and their applications are available on the JEDI[BROKEN LINK] web page.